leKg1/ChainlinkOracle/README.md

 ## Usage:
 - 1. Start server:

-     Make sure you are in `covid-travel-api` folder and run:
+     Make sure you are in the main folder and run:
 ```bash
 docker-compose up
 ```